Diane Lane: 2000–2011: Unfaithful and further acclaim

-2013–present: Later career and return to theater
+2013–present: Return to theater and later career

+At the end of 2012, and before her divorce from Josh Brolin in early 2013, Lane returned to her theater roots, headlining a production of the David Cromer directed Sweet Bird of Youth (by Tennessee Williams) at the Goodman Theatre in Chicago.
+Lane played Princess Kosmonopolis, a fading Hollywood movie star, opposite Finn Wittrock, who portrayed Chance, her attractive gigolo.
+This was the first time she had done a stage play since 1989, when she played Olivia in William Shakespeare's Twelfth Night at the American Repertory Theater in Cambridge, Massachusetts.

-Following the success of Cinema Verite, Lane starred in Zack Snyder's Superman film Man of Steel, playing Martha Kent.
-Snyder said of her casting, "We are thrilled to have Diane in the role because she can convey the wisdom and the wonder of a woman whose son has powers beyond her imagination."
+Following the success of Cinema Verite, Lane starred in Zack Snyder's Superman film Man of Steel (2013), playing Martha Kent.
+Snyder said of her casting: "We are thrilled to have Diane in the role because she can convey the wisdom and the wonder of a woman whose son has powers beyond her imagination."

+In the winter of 2015, Lane returned to the theater again, starring with Tony Shalhoub in the off-Broadway original production of Bathsheba Doran's The Mystery of Love and Sex.

+In 2016, nearly four decades after she first appeared on Broadway, Lane starred in a play in which she had previously performed: Chekhov's The Cherry Orchard (1977), alongside Joel Grey and Harold Perrineau.
+While Lane played a child peasant (with no lines) in Broadway's 1977 run of the play, this time she played the lead role of Madame Lyubov Andreyevna Ranevskaya.

 Lane reprised her role as Martha Kent in Batman v Superman: Dawn of Justice (2016) and Justice League (2017).

 Shortly after the release of Man of Steel, Lane was tapped to play Hillary Clinton in an NBC miniseries, Hillary, which was supposed to "start with the Monica Lewinsky morning-after ...
 And then continue on until she was embarking on her [2008] presidential bid."
 Intense media backlash ultimately caused NBC to cancel the series.

-In 2015, Lane appeared in the drama Every Secret Thing (alongside Dakota Fanning and Elizabeth Banks), had a voice role in the Pixar animated feature Inside Out, and co-starred in the biopic Trumbo (opposite Bryan Cranston and Helen Mirren), which received a Screen Actors Guild nomination for Best Ensemble Cast.
-Besides Justice League, Lane appeared in two other films in 2017: Eleanor Coppola's Paris Can Wait and Mark Felt: The Man Who Brought Down the White House.
+Lane appeared in the drama Every Secret Thing (2015), alongside Dakota Fanning and Elizabeth Banks, had a voice role in the Pixar animated feature Inside Out (2015), and co-starred in the biopic Trumbo (2015), opposite Bryan Cranston and Helen Mirren, which received a Screen Actors Guild nomination for Best Ensemble Cast.

+Besides Justice League, Lane appeared in two other films in 2017: Eleanor Coppola's Paris Can Wait (2017); and Mark Felt: The Man Who Brought Down the White House (2017).